Salt water brushing has healed incipient cavities

-Salt water, waterpik and dry brushing far better for tooth care than fluoride toothpaste
+Salt, irrigator & dry brushing better for teeth than fluoride toothpaste

-This is a powerful testimonial sent to me by John Smith (not his real name since he asked for privacy) in October 2008.
-It furnishes even more evidence that the very things we are told to do to preserve and protect our teeth from cavities, such as brushing with toxin-laden fluoridated toothpaste, are the factors which actually accelerate the destruction of teeth (and gums).1 This testimonial also shows how the "simplest" things can actually heal teeth...
+This powerful testimonial sent in by John Smith furnishes even more evidence that the very things we are told to do to preserve and protect our teeth from cavities, such as brushing with toxin-laden fluoridated toothpaste, are the factors which actually accelerate the destruction of teeth (and gums).
+It also shows how the "simplest" things can actually prevent tooth decay and heal teeth.

 Firstly, let me say that I have a mild case of tooth erosion.
 So my teeth are even more vulnerable to cavities and such than "normal teeth".

-I started to use salt water both in a waterpik to make sure to truly get the salt water everywhere around my teeth, and on my toothbrush.
+I started to use salt water both in a waterpik [oral irrigator] to make sure to truly get the salt water everywhere around my teeth, and on my toothbrush.
 No toothpaste was used.
-The brushing was done a maximum of two times a day (sometimes one) and the waterpik with salt water two times (after every major meal).
+The brushing was done a maximum of two times a day (sometimes once) and the waterpik with salt water two times (after every major meal).

 Occasionally, I used a cod liver oil supplement as well (don't know if this contributed, but vitamin D is good for strong teeth).

 Shortly after starting this routine I noticed my teeth getting less sensitive and much stronger.
 However when going to the dentist again (+-6 months after starting the new routine) I still expected to have new cavities.

 But much to my surprise, and this gave me a euphoric feeling, I had no new cavities and the dentist even complimented me on my teeth.
 She must have been surprised by the fact that no new full-blown cavities had developed, and that the beginning cavities had disappeared.